 PS.
 Want more high-protein recipes?
 If so, join us in the Burn the Fat Inner Circle Members Zone for hundreds of Burn the Fat Feed the Muscle recipes and access to Burn the Fat Meal Planner software.
 CLICK HERE

 PPS.
-Be sure to check out the newest e-book From Tom Venuto: The Burn The Fat Feed The Muscle Guide To Flexible Meal Planning For Fat Loss
+If you would like to burn fat, get lean and stay lean, while eating delicious food you love, then be sure to check out The Burn The Fat Feed The Muscle Guide To Flexible Meal Planning For Fat Loss

 How do you cook up the oatmeal?
 Is it OK to cook the protein powder with the oatmeal, or should that be mixed in afterward?